telecons-developers/MConHudSDK-iOS/README.md

 let JunctionViewCodes = [JunctionViewCode.SERVICE_LANE]
 MConHudSdk.shared.sendJunctionViewInfo(JunctionViewCodes: JunctionViewCodes)
 ```
-If multiple safety indicators need to be displayed simultaneously, the value for JunctionViewCode should be provided as an array.
+If multiple JunctionView indicators need to be displayed simultaneously, the value for JunctionViewCode should be provided as an array.

 ```swift
 let JunctionViewCodes = [JunctionViewCode.SERVICE_LANE, JunctionViewCode.UNDERPASS]